sgajbi/portfolio-analytics-system/docs/features/position_calculator/01_Feature_Position_Calculator_Overview.md

 * **Position History Generation:** Consumes enriched transaction events and calculates the resulting position state (quantity and cost basis), creating a new record in `position_history` for each transaction.
 This provides a complete, auditable trail.
 * **Back-dated Transaction Detection:** Contains the critical logic that identifies transactions arriving out of chronological order.
-* **Reprocessing Trigger:** When a back-dated transaction is detected, this service is responsible for incrementing the `epoch` for that security and triggering a full replay of all historical transactions for that key, ensuring the timeline is correctly rebuilt.
+* **Atomic Reprocessing Trigger:** When a back-dated transaction is detected, this service is responsible for triggering a full replay of all historical transactions for that key.
+This entire trigger process—incrementing the `epoch` and queueing all historical events for re-emission—is performed as a single, atomic database transaction using the **Outbox Pattern**.
+This guarantees that a position will never be left in a corrupted or unrecoverable `REPROCESSING` state, even if the service crashes.

 ## 3. Gaps and Design Considerations